 Industrial hemp production played a key role in the early development of the USA.
-In America’s early history, farmers were required by law to grow hemp because of its many uses.
-It was used in the production of clothing, ropes, grain bags food and more.
+Because of its many uses, farmers were actually required by law to grow hemp.
+Some uses include the production of clothing, ropes, grain bags, food, and more.

 What caused the downfall of hemp production?

 Although hemp was highly versatile, hemp processing was extremely labor-intensive.
-Cotton began to overshadow hemp towards the end of the eighteenth century, as the new mechanical cotton gin made cotton easier to process.
+Because the new mechanical cotton gin made cotton easier to process, cotton began to overshadow hemp towards the end of the eighteenth century.

 A Growing Threat to Other Industries

-After the federal government’s first attempt to regulate marijuana with the Food and Drug Act of 1906, the hemp industry began to see a revival during the 1930s.
+The federal government’s first attempt to regulate marijuana was with the Food and Drug Act of 1906.
+After which the hemp industry began to see a revival during the 1930s.
 This rise of industrial hemp posed a financial threat to other industries, like petroleum-based textiles and lumber.
 Some believe that political connections (see Andrew Mellon) were able to push the Marihuana Tax Act and impact hemp regulation.